Inferno (Doctor Who): Home media

 The original 625-line PAL videotapes were wiped for reuse in the mid 1970s.
-BBC Enterprises retained the black-and-white film recordings made for overseas sales.
-In 1985, a set of broadcast quality 525-line NTSC videotapes were returned from Canada.
+BBC Enterprises retained the black-and-white film recordings made for overseas sales to countries not yet broadcasting in colour.
+In 1985, a set of broadcast quality 525-line NTSC colour videotapes were returned from Canada.
 Due to the complexities of conversion, the original re-conversions back to 625-line PAL left the picture looking a little blurred and faded when the story was released on VHS in the UK in May 1994.
-Prior to this, episode 7 of the story had been included on the 1992 VHS release, The Pertwee Years (along with the final episodes of both The Dæmons and Frontier in Space).
+Before this, Episode 7 of the story had been included on the 1992 VHS release The Pertwee Years, along with the final episodes of both The Dæmons and Frontier in Space.
 When Inferno was released on Region 2 DVD on 19 June 2006, however, the picture quality had been markedly enhanced through the use of the "Reverse Standards Conversion" procedure.
 This serial was also released as part of the Doctor Who DVD Files in Issue 44 on 8 September 2010.

 A special-edition re-release of the story was released on 27 May 2013.
-This uses the same technique employed on the special-edition DVD of The Claws of Axos: the colour information from the Reverse Standards Conversion video was combined with luminance information from a geometrically-corrected remaster of the b/w 16mm-film recording, with VidFIRE applied to the studio interior scenes to recreate the 50-field interlaced look.
+This uses the same technique employed on the special-edition DVD of The Claws of Axos: the colour information from the Reverse Standards Conversion video was combined with luminance information from a geometrically-corrected remaster of the 16mm b/w film recording, with VidFIRE applied to the studio interior scenes to recreate the 50-field interlaced look.
 The resulting picture is sharper than the RSC version.

-The Canadian videotapes include an additional scene in Episode 5 that was not originally transmitted in the UK, but was retained for overseas screening (and has also appeared on both the UK Gold transmissions and BBC Video's VHS release).
-Set in the Brigade Leader's office with the Doctor, the Brigade Leader and Section Leader Shaw listening to a BBC radio news report voiced by Jon Pertwee, who imitates the style of William Joyce, the scene was cut before transmission because Pertwee's voice was too identifiable.
+The Canadian videotapes include an additional scene in Episode 5 that was not originally transmitted in the UK, but was retained for overseas screening; and has also appeared on both the UK Gold transmissions and BBC Video's VHS release.
+Set in the Brigade Leader's office, the scene sees the Doctor, the Brigade Leader and Section Leader Shaw listening to a BBC radio news report voiced by Jon Pertwee, who imitates the style of William Joyce, the scene was cut before transmission because it was felt Pertwee's voice was still too identifiable.
 The radio announcer names the area where the Inferno project is taking place as Eastchester; the name is not mentioned anywhere else in the story, but is subsequently mentioned in spin-off media.
-The scene was included as an extra on the DVD releases, with the episode itself presented exactly as originally transmitted (using the b/w film recording for reference when editing).
+The scene was included as an extra on the DVD releases, with the episode itself presented exactly as originally transmitted (using the 16mm b/w film recording for reference when editing).